jhpyle/docassemble/_docs/fields.md

 ### <a name="yesnomaybe"></a><a name="noyesmaybe"></a>`yesnomaybe` or `noyesmaybe`

-These statements are just like `yesno` and `noyes`, except that they offer a third choice, "I don't know."
+These are just like `yesno` and `noyes`, except that they offer a third choice, "I don't know."
 If the user selects "I don't know," the variable is set to `None`, which is a special [Python constant] that represents the absence of a value.

 {% include side-by-side.html demo="yesnomaybe" %}

 ## <a name="field with buttons"></a>Multiple choice buttons

-A [`question`] block with a `buttons` statement will set the variable identified in `field` to a particular value depending on which of the buttons the user presses.
+A [`question`] block with `buttons` will set the variable identified in `field` to a particular value depending on which of the buttons the user presses.

-The `buttons` statement must always refer to a [YAML] list, so that **docassemble** knows the order of the buttons.
+`buttons` must always refer to a list, so that **docassemble** knows the order of the buttons.

 If an item under `buttons` is a [YAML] key-value pair (written in the form of `- key: value`), then the key will be the button label that the